 Many people in our community face high energy bills, asthma, and unemployment.
 Solar can cut energy costs and air pollution while creating local jobs, but many people can’t put up solar themselves because:

 - Their building does not have a structurally sound south-facing or flat roof

 - Their roof is too shaded by trees or buildings

-- Having the financial resources/ ability to access private financing to afford it.
+- They don’t have the financial resources or ability to access private financing to afford it.

 Community Solar Gardens (CSG) make solar affordable by building a large solar array on a sunny roof or open area.
 CSGs can also make solar available to anyone who pays an electric bill by allowing renters, home-owners, businesses, and organizations to subscribe for solar power.
 Xcel Energy is required to give a bill credit to anyone who subscribes to a CSG for the power produced by their portion of the array.